-The Advanced Manufacturing Growth Centre's research shows that Australia is not taking full advantage of the industry’s potential and that is its full participation of the female labour force into the manufacturing sector.
+The Advanced Manufacturing Growth Centre's research shows that Australia is not taking full advantage of the industry’s potential and that is the full participation of the female labour force in the manufacturing sector.

 Managing Director for AMGC, Dr Jens Goennemann says we need to celebrate a number of leading women who challenge the myth that a career choice in manufacturing isn’t for women.

-“Australian manufacturing is the engine room of advancement underpinning our moves from a lucky country to a smart country and women must play a bigger role,” says Mr Goennermann.
+“Australian manufacturing is the engine room of advancement underpinning our moves from a lucky country to a smart country and women must play a bigger role,” says Mr Goennemann.

 Similar findings are echoed in a body of research from a federal government policy titled, Advancing Women in STEM strategy championed by Engineer and Federal Minister for Industry, Science and Technology, the Honourable Karen Andrews MP.

-Ms Andrews remembers a time when herself and another Karen were the first women to graduate in Mechanical Engineering degree from QUT.
+Ms Andrews remembers a time when she and another Karen were the first women to graduate in Mechanical Engineering from QUT.